 We spoke with the directors of CoMA London, alongside the participants of their inaugural composers-in-residence programme, about their music and experiences with the residency — learn more about the residency here.

-We spoke with the participants of Cheltenham Composer Academy 2021 about their music and experiences at the Academy — learn more about their approaches here.
+We spoke with the participants of Cheltenham Composer Academy 2021 about their music and experiences at the Academy — learn more about their approaches here and here.

 • CERDDWN: A new opportunity for Welsh and UK/international composers in mid-Wales, culminating in an orchestral commission for Sinfonia Cymru or Aberystwyth Philomusica.
+Past participants include Kian Ravaei.
 Learn more

 • The International Society of Contemporary Music runs an annual call for works as part of the ISCM World Music Days Festival.
 The British contingent is run by Sound and Music; composers based in Scotland, Wales, and Northern Ireland are also eligible to submit pieces in their own categories.
 Learn more